andrewcbuensalida/python-sandbox/README.md

 To deactive
   `deactivate`
+Sometimes have to do relative path
+  `<name of environment>\Scripts\deactivate`

 # To save dependencies
 One at a time
   `pip install <name of dependency>`
+Sometimes it will only install globally, not locally in .venv\Lib\site-packages.
+When this is the case, use venv activated powershell and install like this:
+  `python my-venv\Scripts\pip.exe install <name of package>`

   `pip freeze > requirements.txt`